 Hidden Touch Points

-There must be no hidden or undocumented buttons/touch points anywhere on the screen except as provided for by the game rules (e.g. spot the ball).
+There must be no hidden buttons/touch points anywhere on the screen except as provided for by the game rules (e.g. spot the ball) or where the game outcome or game integrity cannot be impacted accidently or otherwise.
+All buttons or touchpoints, regardless of whether they are hidden, must be documented.

 Mechanical Reels/Wheels